 Second, the UV resistance of the hard coat protects the polycarbonate windshield itself.
-Polycarbonate has a tendency to yellow over time (think several years) as it is exposed to direct sunlight.
+Polycarbonate has a tendency to yellow after several years of exposure to direct sunlight.
 A hard coating that contains UV protectant helps to prevent any color changes.
 XR Optic Hard Coating adds unmatched protection against UV rays, keeping both you and your windshield safe while you ride.

 Tinting is a dark chemical layer that blocks out a large amount of sunlight.
 Tinting can be applied to glass, acrylic, or polycarbonate windshields.
 This type of coating helps block even more UV light and prevent glare.
 Tinting acts much like a pair of sunglasses would.

 Tinting films are measured in visible light transmission (VLT) levels, which is measured as a percentage.
 So when you see a window tint being referred to as a percentage, this is the VLT.
 A dark tint will be low in VLT—say 5%—since it only allows 5% of visible light through.
 A 70% VLT would be much lighter because more light gets through.

 You usually only see dark tints on half windshields since they block out too much light to be practical on a full windshield.
 That being said, some riders still choose a dark tint for their full windshield for the aesthetics of it.
 Usually they’re going for that “murdered out” look, with all tinted windows and a black graphics wrap.
 If that’s something you’re into and you plan on making your side-by-side street legal, be sure to look into the laws in your area regarding tinted windows.